RWLPedal/music-pcbs/OverdriveFuzz/WhiteThroatedOverdrive/README.md

 # White-Throated Overdrive

 The *White-Throated Overdrive* is a PCB based on [Dylan159's "Dudson Narrowcast,"](https://bentfishbowl.wixsite.com/electronics/post/dudson-narrowcast-v2) a redesign of the Hudson Broadcast.
 Notably, the redesign does not include a transformer, and uses only easy-to-obtain components and values (no OC71 transistor or 330U electrolytic capacitor).
 Dylan159 provides two schematics, a PNP and NPN version.
-This PCB is for the PNP version, and it sounds great, with a crunchy tube-like tone.
+This PCB is for the NPN version built with 2N3904 transistors - and it sounds great, with a crunchy tube-like tone.

 The White-Throated name for the PCB was chosen somewhat haphazardly.
 For those of us living in the Pacific Northwest, we are excited to see the [White-Throated Sparrow](https://ebird.org/species/whtspa), but it's very common in New York's Hudson Valley.
 It's a charming sparrow with a splash of yellow.